Caliburn-Micro/caliburn-micro.github.io/documentation/build.md

 title: Obtain and build the code
 ---

 Caliburn.Micro uses Git for source control.
-I highly recommend that you use the [GitHub for Windows client][gfw].
+I highly recommend that you use the [GitHub Desktop client][gd].

 ### Build the code
 1. Navigate to the folder where you cloned the repository.